xValentim/Wpp-Complete/README.md

 # Water ++
-W ++ is a software and hardware system that allows you smartly to manage tank of liquids.
-In this context, my final project have three functionalities.
+W ++ is a software and hardware system that allows you to manage smartly a tank of liquids.
+In this context, my final project contains three functionalities:

-- Calculate, anytime, how much water contain in tank using statistics to determinate more precise possible.
+- Calculates, anytime, as precise as possible, using statistics, how much water contains in a tank.

-- Calculate and manage how much water you spend day by day using graphics and getting control flux water.
+- Calculates and manages how much water do you spend per day using graphics and controls the flux of water.

-- Identifies leakage and water loss caused by it.
+- Identifies leakage and water loss caused in the tank.

 # Why this project is important?

-Because, mostly, we need solution for sustainable development, in this case, of water.
-We are in critical moment due COVID-19 and we must improve how to use water on day by day because of social isolation that makes us stay longer at home and spend more and more water.
-Moreover, propose by ONU, implementation of integrated water resources management by 2030 is goal 6:
+Mostly because we need solutions for sustainable developments projects.
+In this case, about water.
+Due to COVID-19, we are in a critical moment and we must improve how to use water daily, since social distancing is making us stay longer at home and, hence, spending more water than usual.
+Moreover, implementation of integrated water management resources is the objective 6 of 2030 United Nations agenda (The sustainable development agenda):

->sustainable development goal 6.
+>Sustainable development goal 6.

 In this goal, subitem 4:
->6.4 By 2030, substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity
+>6.4 By 2030, substantially increase water-use efficiency across all sectors and ensure sustainable withdrawals and supply of freshwater to address water scarcity and substantially reduce the number of people suffering from water scarcity.

-Therefore, it is essential that we have tecnologies tools for improve more and more way how we use water day after day.
+Therefore, it is essential to exist technologies tools to improve way how we use water daily.

 ![inf](inf1.png)